Is this a Prime Time To acquire Peloton Interactive Inc. (PTON) stock - The Dwinnex

 Ratios:

-We take a closer look at PTON’s different ratios to gain a better understanding of the stock.
-For the most recent quarter (mrq), Quick Ratio is recorded 1.40 and its Current Ratio is at 2.50.
-In the meantime, Its Debt-to-Equity ratio is 6.51 whereas as Long-Term Debt/Eq ratio is at 6.48.
+Our goal is to gain a better understanding of PTON by taking a closer look at its different ratios.
+For the most recent quarter (mrq), Quick Ratio is recorded 1.40 and its Current Ratio is at 2.30.
+In the meantime, Its Debt-to-Equity ratio is 55.20 whereas as Long-Term Debt/Eq ratio is at 54.95.

 Upgrades & Downgrades

 In addition, analysts’ ratings and any changes thereto give investors an idea of the stock’s future direction.
-In the most recent recommendation for the company, Robert W. Baird on January 24, 2023, Downgraded its rating to Neutral and sets its target price to $12 from $14 previously.
+In the most recent recommendation for this company, ROTH Capital on February 02, 2023, Reiterated its Buy rating but revised its target price to $20 from $13 previously.

-On November 22, 2022, Cowen Downgraded its rating to Market Perform which previously was Outperform and also lowered its target price recommendation from $14 to $12.
+On February 02, 2023, Robert W. Baird reiterated its Neutral rating and also lowered its target price recommendation from $12 to $14.

-BofA Securities reiterated its Buy rating for the stock on November 02, 2022, while the target price for the stock was revised from $19 to $16.
+Piper Sandler reiterated its Neutral rating for the stock on February 02, 2023, while the target price for the stock was revised from $12 to $17.

 Insider Transactions:

-An investor can also benefit from insider trades by learning what management is thinking about the future direction of stock prices.
+The insider trade also gives investors a glimpse into the future direction of stock prices, which can be beneficial to investors.
 A recent insider transaction in this stock occurred on Nov 18 when Cotter Jennifer Cunningham sold 530 shares for $11.01 per share.
 The transaction valued at 5,835 led to the insider holds 39,239 shares of the business.

 Cotter Jennifer Cunningham sold 15,332 shares of PTON for $170,536 on Nov 16.
 The Chief Content Officer now owns 39,769 shares after completing the transaction at $11.12 per share.
 On Nov 16, another insider, Cortese Thomas, who serves as the Chief Product Officer of the company, sold 11,445 shares for $11.17 each.
 As a result, the insider received 127,848 and left with 18,719 shares of the company.